FFmpeg/FFV1/ffv1.md

 ##### Run Length Coding

 The run value is encoded in two parts.
 The prefix part stores the more significant part of the run as well as adjusting the `run_index` that determines the number of bits in the less significant part of the run.
 The second part of the value stores the less significant part of the run as it is.
-The `run_index` is reset for each Plane and slice to 0.
+The `run_index` is reset for each Plane and Slice to 0.

 ```c
 log2_run[41] = {